BrowserWindow

 - On Linux the type of modal windows will be changed to

-. - On Linux many desktop environments do not support hiding a modal window.
+dialog. - On Linux many desktop environments do not support hiding a modal window.

 Class: BrowserWindow extends BaseWindow